-Hamleys unveils an enchanting Elf Christmas Market, offering families in UAE a magical festive experience
+Hamleys Unveils An Enchanting Elf Christmas Market, Offering Families In UAE A Magical Festive Experience

-Dubai – December 19, 2024 – Hamleys, the world’s most beloved toy store, is bringing festive magic to life with its enchanting Elf Christmas Market, set to captivate families and children in Dubai and Abu Dhabi.
+(MENAFN- Dubai PR Network) Dubai – December 20 , 2024 – Hamleys, the world's most beloved toy store, is bringing festive magic to life with its enchanting Elf Christmas Market, set to captivate families and children in Dubai and Abu Dhabi.
 This holiday season, Hamleys stores at The Dubai Mall, Mall of the Emirates, and Yas Mall will transform into winter wonderlands brimming with activities, treats, and holiday cheer.

 A grand tree-lighting ceremony at The Dubai Mall on December 13th marked the start of these celebrations, promising an evening of joy, entertainment, and unforgettable memories.